evilfatone/FatzChain/doc/README.md

 ### OSX

-Drag Dash-Qt to your applications folder, and then run Dash-Qt.
+Drag Fatzchain-Qt to your applications folder, and then run Fatzchain-Qt.

 ### Need Help?

-* See the documentation at the [Dash Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
+* See the documentation at the [Fatzchain Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
 * Ask for help on [#evilfatone](http://webchat.freenode.net?channels=evilfatone) on Freenode.
 If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=evilfatone).
 * Ask for help on the [DashTalk](https://dashtalk.org/) forums.

 Building
 ---------------------
-The following are developer notes on how to build Dash on your native platform.
+The following are developer notes on how to build Fatzchain on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OSX Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)

 Development
 ---------------------
-The Dash repo's [root README](https://github.com/evilfatone/dash/blob/master/README.md) contains relevant information on the development process and automated testing.
+The Fatzchain repo's [root README](https://github.com/evilfatone/dash/blob/master/README.md) contains relevant information on the development process and automated testing.

 - [Coding Guidelines](coding.md)
 - [Multiwallet Qt Development](multiwallet-qt.md)